 University of California students must prove their California residence to avoid paying Nonresident Tuition.
 The Registrar's Office provides detailed information about residence classification, as well as an Online Statement of Legal Residence (SLR).
 Submission of the SLR is required before a new student is assigned a UCInetID, which is required to enroll in classes.

 Students may participate in a reduced fee part-time study program for reasons of occupation, family responsibilities, or health.
-Part-time status may be granted for an academic year with approval of the student’s academic counseling office, in the case of graduate students, the dean of Graduate Studies and the departmental advisor.
+Part-time status may be granted for an academic year with approval of the student’s academic counseling office (undergraduates), or the dean of Graduate Studies and the departmental advisor (graduate students).
 The Registrar's Office provides detailed information.